mbaojichinenyenwa/HackBio-Coding-Internship/Stage 2 Folder/Task 2.6/README.md

 2. Display a volcano plot showing the relationship between Log2 Fold Change and significance (-log10(p-value)) for all genes.
 3. Print the head of the DataFrame containing the upregulated genes.
 4. Print the head of the DataFrame containing the downregulated genes.
-5. Placeholder comments indicating where to add the functions of the top genes and overall observations.
+5. Placeholder comments indicating where to add the functions of the top genes.

 ## Python Code